afarooqui98/gem5_GUI/docs/user_guide.md

 ## 7. Future

-Over the development timeline, we faced roadblocks and came up with new ideas, so we were not able to accomplish everything we initially planned to do.
-Future development can address these features, as well as others that may be desired:
+Over the course of development, we have faced hurdles and came up with new ideas which we later implemented.
+We were therefore unable to allocate time to develop everything we had originally planned.
+Future development should focus on these features, as well as others that we believe are desired:

 - Export to multiple file formats (current instantiation generates config.json)
-- Visualization of simulation results, comparison to other simulations
+- Visualization of simulation results, with comparison to other simulations
 - Parameterize objects to allow for running multiple simulations in parallel and comparing results / identifying optimal parameter values

+[[Bobby] Here, and in other parts of this document, you state users need to do this all through Github.
+Are we not going to upload this to Gerrit soon?
+If so, please update this documentation accordingly].
-Although we did our best to address bugs we came across during development and user testing, the fact of the matter is a sandbox application with few restrictions on the user such as this GUI will yield numerous bugs through unforeseen usage.
-If you come across a bug let us know by opening an [issue](https://github.com/afarooqui98/gem5_GUI/issues), submitting a [pull request](https://github.com/afarooqui98/gem5_GUI/pulls), or contacting us or the gem5 team directly.
+We have did our best to address bugs during development and through user testing.
+If you encounter a bug, please let us know by an [issue](https://github.com/afarooqui98/gem5_GUI/issues), submitting a [pull request](https://github.com/afarooqui98/gem5_GUI/pulls), or contacting us or the gem5 team directly [[Bobby] How?].
 Please try to document the steps resulting in a fault, as well as including a screenshot of the terminal.